Enforcing a Process Claim in a European Patent Against a Chinese Manufacturer

 Could the Claimant properly serve proceedings on the Chinese company before an English Court?

-The Civil Procedure Rules (CPR) set out a number of situations in which a Claimant may be permitted to serve a Chinese manufacturing company with proceedings for patent infringement before a English court.
+The Civil Procedure Rules (CPR) set out a number of situations in which a claimant may be permitted to serve a Chinese manufacturing company with proceedings for patent infringement before an English court.
 The Claimant relied on three provisions in the CPR, any one of which would justify serving proceedings outside the jurisdiction in this way.
 These were: